Yevhenii770/test-tweets/README.md

+Description
+- The 'Tweets' application is a one-page dynamic site with the ability to subscribe to users.

+Technologies:
+- Redux Toolkit
+- React Router
+- JavaScript
+- React
+- HTML
+- CSS

 Getting Started:
 - Download this repository
 - Make sure you have an LTS version of Node.js installed on your computer.
 Download and install if needed.